2022 World Cup qualifiers: Slimani equals Algeria's scoring record with four goals in 8-0 demolition of Dji...

 Algeria extended their dominance immediately after the restart with Slimani scoring his hat-trick in the 46th minute.

-It did not end there as the former Leicester City attacker grabbed his fourth goal, seven minutes later to put the hosts 6-0 ahead.
+It did not end there for the former Leicester City attacker who grabbed his fourth goal, seven minutes later to put the hosts 6-0 ahead.

-Manchester City star Riyad Mahrez also got on the scoresheet in the 67th minute and Ramiz Zerrouki sealed the 8-0 scoreline with his effort in the 69th minute.
+Manchester City star Riyad Mahrez also got on the scoresheet in the 67th minute and Ramiz Zerrouki sealed the 8-0 victory with his effort in the 69th minute.

-The emphatic home win stretched Algeria’s unbeaten run to 28 matches with their last defeat dating back to when they lost to Benin in an Africa Cup of Nations qualifiers back in October 2018.
+The emphatic home win stretched Algeria’s unbeaten run to 28 matches with their last defeat dating back to October 2018 when they lost to Benin in an Africa Cup of Nations qualifiers.

 Next up for the African champions is an away fixture against Burkina Faso in Marrakech on September 7 while Djibouti have a date with Niger, a day before.

-In Morocco, Rennes defender Nayef Aguerd's lone effort and an own goal from Abuaagla Abdalla helped the Atlas Lions defeat Sudan 2-0.
+In Morocco, a lone effort from Rennes defender Nayef Aguerd and Abuaagla Abdalla's own goal helped the Atlas Lions defeat Sudan 2-0.

 The win powered Vahid Halilhodzic's men to Group I summit ahead of Guinea and Guinea-Bissau who played a 1-1 draw on Wednesday.